supria68/Machine-Learning-Bootcamp-Udemy-/Readme.md

-# Machine Learning Portfolio Projects
+# Machine Learning Bootcamp Projects
 This repository contains the solutions to the Machine Learning portfolio projects of the Udemy course: ['Python for Data Science and Machine Learning Bootcamp'](https://www.udemy.com/course/python-for-data-science-and-machine-learning-bootcamp/).

 ### Packages: